County of Marin Health and Human Services

 Measles outbreaks in the United States are happening for a few reasons:

-- Travel: Travelers from places where the disease is more common can bring measles into the country.
+2. Travel: Travelers from areas where the disease is more prevalent can introduce measles into the country.
 Vaccine rates are often lower in these countries, sometimes because of limited access to healthcare.

-These factors combined have lead to recent outbreaks, especially in areas with lower vaccination rates.
+These factors, combined, have led to recent outbreaks, especially in areas with lower vaccination rates.

 Can a Measles Outbreak Happen in Marin County?

 Yes, a measles outbreak can happen in Marin County.
 In 2015, Marin County had its first confirmed cases when two unvaccinated siblings contracted the disease.
 California has experienced several measles outbreaks in recent years.
-2019, California had 73 confirmed cases, with 41 linked to six different outbreaks.
-The largest one involved 21 cases at a healthcare facility, showing how quickly measles can spread.
+In 2019, California had 73 confirmed cases, with 41 linked to six different outbreaks.
+The largest outbreak involved 21 cases at a healthcare facility, illustrating the rapid spread of the measles virus.

 In Marin County, most children entering school are vaccinated, with rates around 99%.
 This helps protect the community from diseases like measles.
-But with measles cases rising across the country, it's important to stay vigilant, keep vaccinations up to date, and stay informed.
+However, with measles cases on the rise across the country, it's essential to remain vigilant, keep vaccinations up to date, and stay informed.

-Why is there a Large Measles Outbreak in Texas?
+Why is there a Large Measles Outbreak in the United States?

 About Measles